 The Center for Cognitive Archaeology

-Courses offered for the Spring 2024 Semester (January 16 - May 9)
+Courses offered for the Spring 2026 Semester (January 20 - May 16)

-ANTH 4355/5355: Karenleigh A. Overmann, DPhil, University of Colorado, Colorado Springs, USA
+• History of Cognitive Archaeology with Dr. Karenleigh Overmann, University of Colorado, Colorado Springs, USA

 Sign up through the College of Letters, Arts and Sciences Extended Studies which extends the resources of the University of Colorado, Colorado Springs in non-traditional ways by providing high quality educational training, and professional development opportunities to the community, state, nation and internationally.